zama-ai/fhevm/docs/fundamentals/decrypt.md

 ## How it's working

-Validators of the blockchain doesn't own the blockchain private key.
+Validators of the blockchain do not own the blockchain's private key.
 Instead, the private key is owned by a Key Management Service (KMS).
-At some point, if the plaintext value is needed there is two ways to get it.
-Both are handled by the Gateway.
+If the plaintext value is needed at some point, there are two ways to obtain it.
+Both methods are handled by a service called the Gateway.

-- If the plaintext needed for some logic in a contract, the Gateway acts as an oracle service: the Gateway will listen to decryption request events and return the decrypted value throught a callback function
+- If the plaintext is needed for some logic in a contract, the Gateway acts as an oracle service: it will listen to decryption request events and return the decrypted value through a callback function.
-- If the plaintext is needed by a dApp, the Gateway provides an API to reencrypt a ciphertext with the dApp public key.
+- If the plaintext is needed by a dApp, the Gateway provides an API to reencrypt a ciphertext with the dApp's public key.

 ## Decryption